Jason10897/IBM-Data-Science-Capstone-Coursera/README.md

 <br>Contains the lab for the second week of the course.
 <br>Note that GitHub was not able to render the folium maps in the output.
 Also, I have censored my Foursquare API credentials for security reasons.
 Kindly replace the censored code (used the * symbol 5 times) with your own Foursquare API credentials for peronal use.

+3. k-Means Clustering.ipynb
+<br>Conatins the first lab for the third week of the course.

+4. Segmenting and Clustering Neighborhoods in New York City.ipynb
+<br>Contains the second lab for the third week of the course.
+<br>Note that GitHub was not able to render the folium maps in the output.
+Also, I have censored my Foursquare API credentials for security reasons.
+Kindly replace the censored code (used the * symbol 5 times) with your own Foursquare API credentials for peronal use.

 Note: GitHub may not be able to render a Jupyter Notebook in one go, so kindly reload it a few times to view the Notebook, if it does not load the first time around.